klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/governance.md

 caver.rpc.governance.showTally()
 ```

 Provides the current tally of governance votes.
-It shows the aggregated approval rate in percentage.
-When it goes over 50%, the vote passes.
+It shows the aggregate approval rate in percentage.
+The suggested change shall pass when the rate is over 50%.

 **Return Value**